gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 This proposal suggests adding new attributes and elements to support the automatic calculation of [Moments of Inertia and Products of Inertia](https://en.wikipedia.org/wiki/List_of_moments_of_inertia) for a link in SDFormat 1.11.
 It also proposes adding support for parsing these elements and attributes in libsdformat14.

 Setting physically plausible values for inertial parameters is crucial for an accurate simulation.
-However, these parameters are often complex to comprehend and visualize.
-And users may tend to enter wrong values leading to incorrect simulation.
-Therefore, native support for calculating inertial parameters through SDF specification would enable accurate simulations in simulators that use SDFormat.
+However, these parameters are often complex to comprehend and visualize, and users may tend to enter wrong values leading to incorrect simulation.
+Therefore, native support for calculating inertial parameters through SDFormat specification would enable accurate simulations in simulators that use SDFormat.

 ## Document summary